diegomarzo/diegomarzo.github.io/_drafts/2020-07-17-AWS-LightSail.md

 Simple, I love the Robot...
 Well, and because the cheapest server in the region I have my stuff, Frankfurt cost 3.5$ in a CPU that is equivalent to a t2.nano (what cost monthly 4.82$, to be fair you can get a bit better CPU with t3a.nano and it is cheaper, like 3.8$).

 ![image](/images/ls/pricing.png)
+*And this is what I really love about LightSail*

 But the important thing is that includes: